mauhcs/quant-finance/README.md

 # quant-finance

-A repo with useful code and notes on quantitative finance models.
+Useful code snippets and notes on models for quantitative finance.